twalmsley/FoundationOntology/README.md

 ## Foundation

 This package contains the foundation interfaces that other classes and records must implement to be recognised as belonging to this ontology.

+Key interfaces include:
+- `UniquelyIdentifiable` - Base interface for all entities with a unique identifier
+- `Event` - Represents a significant occurrence or happening
+- `Individual` - An object considered as a single thing, bounded by events
+- `TimePeriod` - Represents something with a beginning and end in time
+- `Class` - Represents a set of objects of a particular type
+- `PossibleWorld` - Represents a complete way the world is or could have been

 ## Biological